euwbah/musescore-xen-tuner/README.md

 1. Repeat steps 1-6 of `up/down.qml`.
 2. Take note of the special auxiliary step config annotation which specifies which accidental cycles/sets to regard/disregard for the auxiliary up/down operation.
 3. For this aux up/down operation, instead of using the nearest adjacent non-equivalent pitch.
 Skip to the nearest non-equivalent `NoteName` spelling such that accidentals present in disregarded accidental cycles remain unchanged.
-This is effectively a quotient group of the original permutations.
+This is effectively forms a 'quotient group' (ish).
 4. Continue with steps 8-10 of `up/down.qml`.

 Let's use the current 2.3.5 JI subset example:

-Assume we configure the aux up/down to disregard the syntonic comma accidentals.
-Then, upon executing 'aux up' on the note `A/`, it should skip all the way to `Dbbbb/`, because it is the next nearest `NoteName` in the `tuningTable` which has an identical syntonic comma accidental.
+Assume we configure aux up/down to disregard the syntonic comma accidental chain and only regard the sharps/flats chain.

+Then, upon executing 'aux up' on the note `A/`, it should skip all the way to `Dbbbb/`, followed by `Cbb/`, `Bb/`, `A#/`... because those are the next nearest `NoteName`s in the `tuningTable` which have an identical syntonic comma accidental.
 This way, the user can move a note up/down in bigger increments to save time.

+We can also make clones `aux2 up/down.qml` etc... which work the same way with individually configurable accidental chains.

 #### Example